 The UCI Child Neurology Residency Program participates in the National Resident Matching Program.
 Applications are accepted through ERAS.

-We have two Child Neurology tracks including Categorical and Reserved.
-The Categorical track is a five year training program beginning July 1, 2017, and includes two years in the UCI CHOC Pediatric Residency Program followed by three years of Child Neurology Residency.
+We will be interviewing for two positions in the Categorical track which is a five year training program beginning July 1, 2018.
+The Categorical track includes two years in the UCI CHOC Pediatric Residency Program followed by three years of Child Neurology Residency.
 Categorical applicants must submit applications to the Child Neurology Residency Program only.
 Applicants invited to interview will interview with both the Pediatric Residency Program and the Child Neurology Program on two separate days.
-We are also offering one Reserved position which begins July 1, 2017.
-The Reserved (physician only) position requires applicants will have completed two years of general (preliminary) pediatrics by June 30, 2017.

 Residency applicants will provide: